muhanzhang/NestedGNN/README.md

     python run_simulation.py --n 10 20 40 80 160 320 640 1280 --save_appendix _graph --N 100 --h 10 --graph

+The results will be saved in "results/simulation\_node/" and "results/simulation\_graph/".

 Miscellaneous
 -------------